top of page

 Actors: Jimena Larraguivel, Cinthia Lilen, Fernanda Mandagará and Cristina Montez

-AUDIENCE FEEDBACK
+FEEDBACK

 "A must-see production that skilfully tackles identity and loss when negotiating the gulf between cultures.
 I was moved to tears, it evoked a great deal of emotion as I recognised so much of what was in there.
 I think the work deserves a wide audience!"